Graduate Catalog Program Information:

 School of Graduate Studies

-The mission of our master's program is to offer students the knowledge and skills necessary to become socially responsible professionals and leaders in the field of mass communication in a diverse global society.
+Our master's program offers students the knowledge and skills necessary to become socially responsible professionals and leaders in the field of mass communication in a diverse global society.

 Our program builds on the broad knowledge and critical skills of the mind you have already developed as Liberal Arts/Social Science majors.
 It provides you with specialized professional skills designed to prepare you for leadership positions in Strategic Media Communications in a wide range of industries.
 It features a balanced blend of courses in multimedia technology, media convergence, advertising/public relations, integrated strategic communication, research methods, theory, ethics, and international communication to give you a visible professional edge in today's communications-driven global society.